MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/preferred-color-scheme-simulation.md

     > ![Color scheme selection from Command Menu][ImageSelectColorModeFromCommandMenu]

 > [!IMPORTANT]
-> Simply typing `dark` or `light` will not get you to the right tool, as there is also a way to choose a theme of developer tools themselves.
+> Simply typing `dark` or `light` will not get you to the right tool, as there is also a way to [choose a theme of developer tools][DevToolsThemeing] themselves.
 If you're wondering what to choose, make sure that you are selecting a `rendering` menu item, and not `appearance`.

 1. Once you selected a color scheme, reload the current document to see the simulated mode.